+The net proceeds of the offering are estimated to be approximately \$ (approximately \$ if the underwriters exercise their option to purchase additional shares in full), after deducting the underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us.
 We intend to use the net proceeds from the sale of the shares to fund new investment opportunities, to repay the outstanding indebtedness under our Revolving Facility, and for general corporate purposes.
-As of July 31, 2014, we had \$87 million outstanding under our Revolving Facility.
+Certain of the underwriters and/or their affiliates are lenders under our Revolving Facility and may receive a portion of the net proceeds from this offering.
+As of August 18, 2014 we had \$87.0 million outstanding under our Revolving Facility.
 We intend to reborrow under our Revolving Facility to make investments in portfolio companies in accordance with our investment objective.
-Certain of the Sales Agents and/or their affiliates are lenders under the our Revolving Facility and may receive a portion of the net proceeds from this offering.

-Outstanding indebtedness under our Revolving Facility bears interest, as of July 31, 2014, at LIBOR plus 2.75% annum, with no LIBOR floor, which equals 2.94%.
+Outstanding indebtedness under our Revolving Facility bears interest, as of August 18, 2014, at LIBOR plus 2.75% annum, with no LIBOR floor, which equals 2.94%.
 The indebtedness under the Revolving Facility was incurred to make investments in portfolio companies in accordance with our investment objective.